Kamik Greenbay 4 Review

 The loose fit of these boots does not lend itself well to significant amounts of walking or hiking.
 We experienced a fair bit of foot movement, especially walking up and down hills or across sidehills.
 They are great for walking the dog around the block, but they will get uncomfortable in a hurry on longer excursions.

 Considering the intended use of these boots, we feel they are quite comfortable.
-Their roomy fit that is far from high performance, but plenty comfy for running the snowblower, getting the mail, or building a snowman or two.
+Their roomy fit is far from high performance but plenty comfy for running the snowblower, getting the mail, or building a snowman or two.

-Of course, the fit and comfort of these boots is a far cry from the more precise fits offered by boots that are suitable for hiking like the Keen Durand Polar, The North Face Chilkat 400, or the Vasque Snowburban II.
+Of course, the fit and comfort of these boots is a far cry from the more precise fits offered by boots that are suitable for winter hiking.
 But it's a trade-off for their ease of use and functionality.
-The other boot in our test with a similarly loose fit is the Sorel Caribou, another utilitarian boot with classic style, though they weigh in almost a full pound heavier than the Greenbay 4.

 Ease of Use

-Tied for top honors in our ease of use rating with the Bogs Classic Ultra Mid, the Greenbay 4 is about as user-friendly as they come.
-The closure system is incredibly simple, with a wide webbing strap across the top of the foot, and a string cinch at the top of the tall upper cuff.
+The Greenbay 4 is about as user-friendly as they come.
+The closure system is incredibly simple, with a wide webbing strap across the top of the foot and a string cinch at the top of the tall upper cuff.
 Getting in and out of the boots is as simple as opening the wide velcro strap, sliding your foot into the boot, securing the velcro strap, and tightening the cinch at the top of the cuff if you need.

 When compared with any of the lace-up boots, the Greenbay 4 is far more user-friendly.
 That said, the near slip-on convenience results in a much looser and clunkier fit, making these boots far less appropriate for winter hiking.